Bay Area Road Trip: Monterey Bay - 510 Families

 Dennis-The-Menace-Park

-My kids love the Dennis the Menace Park in Monterey after we’ve had our fill of sharks at the Aquarium | Photo Credit: Julie Herson
+Check out the Dennis the Menace Park in Monterey after you’ve had your fill of sharks at the Aquarium | Photo: Tiffany Maxwell

 There are plenty of hotels in and around Monterey to choose from.
 Look for kid friendly options like a heated pool, free breakfast, or deals on Aquarium tickets.
 Here are a few lodging options to consider:

 • Portola Hotel & Spa at Monterey Bay: The hotel promises to be kid-friendly, offering warm chocolate cookies upon arrival and free hot chocolate for the whole family in their onsite restaurant.
 A pirate-themed scavenger hunt is offered to interested kids upon check-in.
-There’s also ice-skating available at Custom House Plaza (located just steps away from the hotel).
+There’s also seasonal ice-skating available at Custom House Plaza (located just steps away from the hotel).
 Rates start at $349/night.

 • Embassy Suites: Stay in one of their newly-renovated suites and swim in their indoor pool, which ups the ante for a simple overnight trip.